Credit Cards

 • Pay on time and in full.
 This is the golden rule when it comes to using credit responsibly.
 It could be helpful to get your payments on the same schedule so it’s easier to remember or set up autopay so you never miss a payment.

-Whether you choose to have a single credit card or many, you’ll want to get in the habit of checking your credit score as well as your credit report.
+Whether you choose to have a single credit card or many, you’ll want to get in the habit of checking your credit score and credit report.
 Your credit report shows what each of the three credit bureaus knows about your credit history—accounts, balances and payments.
 If you notice any inaccurate information, like an account that doesn’t actually belong to you, you’ll want to file a dispute with the credit bureaus to potentially get that information removed.

-If you’re working to address negative items on your credit report or if you’ve had any other difficulties managing credit, learn more about how Lexington Law Firm’s services can help.
+If you’re working to address negative items on your credit report or have had any other difficulties managing credit, learn more about how Lexington Law Firm’s services can help.

 Lexington Law